A. Purpose of the Policy

 Documentation of student accommodation requests, and those that are implemented, is paramount for ensuring that the appropriate and necessary steps have been taken in a timely manner to assist a student who has identified the need for accommodation.

 The supporting documentation that provides evidence for the required accommodation, and the accommodation that has been implemented will be kept separate from the student’s academic file.
-This file will be housed in the DSS office.
+This file will be housed in the AES office.

 In order for a requested accommodation to be implemented, it may be necessary to share relevant information on a need to know basis with the Disability Accommodation Team.